Observing EYFS teaching: what to look for

 What effective teaching looks like

-The 3 characteristics of effective teaching and learning in the EYFS are:
+The 3 characteristics of effective teaching and learning in the early years foundation stage (EYFS) are:

-These are laid out in paragraph 1.15 of the EYFS statutory framework.
+These are set out in paragraph 1.18 of the EYFS statutory framework.

 When observing teaching in the EYFS, you should expect to see:

-• Teacher-pupil interactions that help to identify learning
+• Teacher-pupil interactions that help to identify learning, develop vocabulary and communication skills and reinforce children's learning

 • A range of activities that engage children's interests.
 Children should choose and be guided towards activities that help them learn across the different areas of development